Applied Health Economics and Outcomes Research (AHEOR)

 Explores the vital roles of data, information, and information systems in the implementation and evaluation of Population Health initiatives, and Value-based Care initiatives.
 Reviews the various sources and types of data (clinical, financial, utilization, patient-generated, social determinants), techniques, and mechanisms bringing these data types together into a combined 'data asset' that supports the Population Health initiatives.
 Addresses challenges, obstacles, and organizational approaches to creating this data asset, as well as regulatory and compliance requirements.
 Hands-on exercises provide real-life experience of working with health data.
 This course ends with a review of current software systems and applications in population health, extrapolating toward future Population Health Intelligence and Artificial Intelligence directions.

-HDS 502: Advanced Data Analysis
+HDS 502: Exploratory Data Analysis & Unsupervised Learning

 Key programming techniques in data analysis such as exploratory data analysis and statistical modeling.
 The course requires ability to analyze data and program independently in R.